• HOME

 This team simply cannot function without great parental support, volunteers and certified ride leaders and coaches.
 It's a team!

-certified level 2 NICA Ride Leader, a level 1 adult ride sweep, or not riding a bike at all ever on one of several team committees.
+There are plenty of ways to volunteer from being a certified level 2 NICA Ride Leader, a level 1 adult ride sweep, or not riding a bike at all ever on one of several team committees.

 At Practices (Ride Leaders Needed)!